The Music Room

 MCS JC Penney 3 way Hand-me-down speakers.

-12" Woofer, 2 x 2.5" Orange Fabric Dome Mids, 1 Orange Fabric Dome Tweeter
+12" Woofer, 2 x 2.5" Orange Fabric Dome Mids, 1 Phenolic Ring Tweeter (replaced the fried Orange Dome Tweeter)

 150 Watts RMS rated into 8 Ohms

-Photo from the day we had a broken bathroom pipe and our Condo flooded.
+Photo from the day we found a faulty bathroom sink pipe, our Fajardo P.R.
+Condo 1st floor flooded, ahhhh.

-Nothing compares to the sound of a cheap pair of high powered speakers.
-I use these speakers whenever music and large amounts of alcoholic drinks are to be consumed.
+Nothing compares to the raucous sound of cheap, large high powered speakers.
+I used these speakers whenever music and large amounts of alcoholic drinks are to be consumed.
 I can't say that these are Hi-Fi.
-I have blown the Voice Coils of the original woofers, blew-out one of the tweeters and now one of the midrange drivers is making a buzzing sound.
-But, they have served us well when impromptu DJ parties are created during holiday's.
-We can make loud noises, crank up as much Bass and Treble as the people can handle and with special effects CD's, upset the dogs in the neighborhood .
+I have blown the Voice Coils of the original woofers, blew-out the original tweeters and now one of the midrange drivers is making a buzzing sound.
+But, they have served me well when impromptu DJ parties are created during holiday's.
+We can make loud noises, crank up as much Bass and Treble as the people can handle and with special effects CD's, upset the dogs in the neighborhood.
 When will we use them again???
 Who knows.
-But they are ready for Rapid Deployment!
+But they are ready for Jams and Rapid Deployment!

 GIVEN AWAY TO MY BROTHER IN LAW, MAY THE MUSIC LIVE FOREVER!